bradfordcondon/condon_tripal_showcase/_posts/2018-06-26-TripalJBrowseInstance.md

 Tripal JBrowse Instance provides a Tripal field to link entities to their corresponding JBrowse instances.

-This Tripal extension that provides a method for administrators to add a JBrowse link to certain feature and organism pages.
+This Tripal extension provides a method for administrators to add a JBrowse link to certain feature and organism pages.
 It allows for the pane link to either directly transfer the user to the JBrowse instance or show a tab page that contains some description and a direct link to the JBrowse instance.